-Inclusion of EB Students/ELs
+Inclusion of EB Students

-In the Federal Graduation Rate component, Ever EB students/ELs are evaluated in the High Focus student group for the EB students/ELs student group in the federal graduation rates.
-Ever EBs/ELs are students reported in TSDS PEIMS as EB students/ELs at any time while attending grades 9-12 in a Texas public school.
-The EB student/EL student group is evaluated if there are at least 10 current EB students/ELs.
+In the Federal Graduation Rate component, Ever EB students are evaluated in the High Focus student group.
+Ever EBs are students reported in TSDS PEIMS as EB students at any time while attending grades 9-12 in a Texas public school.
+The EB student group is evaluated if there are at least 10 current EB students.